-From personal experience, I’ve found that it’s best to not write a single word, until you’ve done your homework first.
+From personal experiences, I’ve found that it’s best to not write a single word until you’ve done your homework first.

-That means learning and researching, gathering information, resources and everything else to help you write a really great post.
+That means learning and researching, gathering data, information, resources and everything else first.

-Also, trying to write about a topic and learn about it at the same time, will only take up an immense amount of your time, resource and energy, as well as frustrate the living crap out of you.
+Also, trying to write about a topic and learn about it at the same time, will only take up more of your time, resources and energy, as well as frustrate the living crap out of you.

 It’s best to learn first, research, digest, then come back in a day or so to write your epic post, uninterrupted of course.

-Here’s a list of some tools and resources I use to help me do research.
+OK, here’s a list of some tools and resources I use to help me do blog topic research.

-Don’t just write for the sake of writing, that’s NOT what blogging is truly about.
-If you’re really not feeling the vibe for writing your blog post, don’t bother writing, seriously, just go and do something else entirely.
+Don’t just write for the sake of writing.
+If you’re really not feeling the vibe for writing your blog post, don’t bother writing at all, seriously, just go and do something else entirely.

-5. I write only when I have something useful to share with my audience, and the world at large
+#5.
+I write only when I have something useful to share

-If you’re going to share something with your audience, make sure it’s something that’s going to get them thinking, commenting, sharing, as well as take action on and help them in some way or form.
+If you’re going to share something with your audience, make sure it’s something that’s going to get them thinking, and most importantly, taking action.

-Again there isn’t a definitive answer as to when is a good time to write blog posts.
+Once again there isn’t a definitive answer to the question: When is it a good time to write blog posts?
 It greatly depends on many criteria’s and elements.

 The best of luck!